Make Wi-Fi Roaming Effortless

 Mobile users flock to Wi-Fi as soon as they can, rushing to an open Wi-Fi network like it’s an oasis in the desert.
 But they usually have to work for it: finding and selecting the right network, logging on through a portal, often having to re-enter their credentials multiple times.
 So while public Wi-Fi services are growing by leaps and bounds, they’re still a pain for users.
 Which means that operators deploying it aren’t seeing as much usage—and value—as they otherwise might.

-Wouldn’t it be nice if WiFi could work like mobile roaming – if users could just power up their device and they’d be online?
+Wouldn’t it be nice if Wi-Fi could work like cellular roaming—if users could just power up their device, and they’d be online?
 With the 802.11u wireless roaming standard and Hotspot 2.0, now they can.

 Keep Your Customers Connected

-Hotspot 2.0 makes public WiFi as simple and seamless for subscribers as mobile roaming.
-Just as their mobile phone automatically finds a roaming partner network and securely connects no matter where they are, users can get the same experience over WiFi.
+Hotspot 2.0 makes public Wi-Fi as simple and seamless for subscribers as cellular roaming.
+Just as their cell phone automatically finds a roaming partner network and securely connects no matter where they are, users can get the same experience over Wi-Fi.